kristenvaccaro/interaction-design/FAQ.md

 ### How is this course different from COGS 120?

 COGS 120 is designed to introduce you to more theory and on-going research.
 If you are interested in that, COGS 120 is a great choice!
+This course is intended to introduce you to hands-on, practical aspects of interaction design.

 ### Will you approve my enrollment without the prerequisites?